usdot-its-jpo-data-portal/privacy-protection-application/README.md

 # Getting Involved

-This project is one effort, sponsored by the U.S. Department of Transportation, to limit the risk of traveler identification in mobility data that will aid the research community.
+This project, sponsored by the U.S. Department of Transportation, limits the risk of traveler identification when using valuable mobility data that will aid the research community.
 To project [factsheet](https://www.its.dot.gov/factsheets/pdf/Managing_ITS_DataPrivacyRisk.pdf) contains more information.
 You can become involved in this project in several
 ways:

 - **Pull the code and try it out!**  The [instructions](#introduction) that immediately follow will get you started.
 [Build](#building-the-privacy-protection-application) instructions are also provided.
 Let us know if you need help.